bheki-maenetja/all-that-jazz/README.md

 # All That Jazz (Fullstack Django App)
 All That Jazz is an online music streaming service specifically for jazz lovers.
-Enjoy golden hits from the golden age of music from artists such as Sinatra, Fitzgerald, Simone, Count Basie and more.
+Enjoy golden hits from the golden age of jazz from artists such as Sinatra, Fitzgerald, Simone, Count Basie and more.
 This is a fullstack web application built with Django, PostgreSQL and ReactJS.

 ## Getting Started
 ### Installation